KSP-KOS/KOS_DOC/source/command/file.md

 > of actually compiling subprogram scripts until run-time, it still has to
 > generate some header info about them at compile time, and the filename
 > has to be set in stone at that time.
 Changing this would require a
-> large re-write of some of the archetecture of the virtual machine.
+> large re-write of some of the architecture of the virtual machine.

 ***